dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/8-review-set.md

 {{% /details %}}

-6. Sarah needs to get to the station that is 1.5 km away from her house within 12 minutes.
+6. Sarah needs to get to the station 1.5 km away from her house within 12 minutes.
 If she can walk at 60 m/min and run at 180 m/min, at least how many metres does she run for?

 *Hint:* $\text{(distance)} = \text{(speed)} \times \text{(time)}$.

-7. Kim mixes 8% salt water with 800 g of 5% salt water.
-If she wants to make salt water with concentration in between 6% and 6.5% (inclusive), how much 8% salt water does she need to add?
+7. Kim mixes 8% saltwater with 800 g of 5% saltwater.
+If she wants to set the concentration in between 6% and 6.5% (inclusive), how much 8% saltwater does she need to add?

 *Hint:* $\text{concentration(\%)} = \dfrac{\text{(amount of salt)}}{\text{(amount of salt water)}}\times 100 \\% $